Batalin-Vilkovisky algebra structure on Poisson manifolds with diagonalizable modular symmetry: Modular vector fields and the Batalin-Vilkovisky structure

-The purpose of this section is to show that Poisson or Frobenius Poisson algebras with {\it semi-simple} modular symmetry behave much like unimodular Poisson algebras.
-Let us recall that Xu proved in \cite{Xu} that for unimodular Poisson algebras, there exists a Batalin-Vilkovisky structure on its cohomology; in what follows we show that the cohomology groups of the above two types of Poisson algebras also have a Batalin-Vilkovisky algebra structure.
+Xu proved in \cite{Xu} that for unimodular Poisson algebras, there exists a Batalin-Vilkovisky algebra structure on its cohomology.
+In this section we generalize this result to Poisson algebras with {\it diagonalizable} modular vector fields.